Understanding & Managing Age-Related Pains

-Osteoarthritis is caused by the breakdown of the protective cartilage between bones, resulting in the bones rubbing together causing joint pain.
-It affects some 27 million Americans11.
+Osteoarthritis [link to Arthritis Pain Relief article] is caused by the breakdown of the protective cartilage between bones, resulting in the bones rubbing together causing joint pain.
+It affects some 27 million Americans.

 What causes it: While osteoarthritis is commonly associated with aging, and is, in fact, caused by the cumulative impact on the bones and soft cartilage between them that adds up over the years, it can also be the result of old injuries, being overweight, and genetics.

-Most likely to strike: Age 65 and onward, but it can begin decades earlier, too11.
+Most likely to strike: Age 65 and onward, but it can begin decades earlier, too.